Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Conclusion

+\textbf{Adjusting for different convergence rates}.
+A second open challenge involves generalizing the ideas behind \ouralg to settings where configurations have drastically differing convergence rates.
+Configurations can have different convergence rates if they have hyperparameters that impact convergence (e.g., learning rate decay for SGD or neural networks with differing numbers of layers or hidden units), and/or if they correspond to different model families (e.g., deep networks versus decision trees).
+The core issue arises when configurations with drastically slower convergence rates ultimately result in better models.
+To address these issues, we should be able to adjust the resources allocated to each configuration so that a fair comparison can be made at the time of elimination.

-\ouralg could benefit from different sampling schemes aside from simple random search.
-Quasi-random methods like Sobol or latin hypercube which were studied in \citet{Bergstra2012} may improve performance the performance of \ouralg by giving better coverage of the search space.
-Another approach is to use meta-learning to define intelligent priors informed by previous experimentation.
-Finally, exploring the best way to combine \ouralg with adaptive search strategies like Bayesian Optimization is a very promising future direction.
+\textbf{Incorporating non-random sampling}.
+Finally, \ouralg can benefit from different sampling schemes aside from simple random search.
+Quasi-random methods like Sobol or latin hypercube which were studied in \citet{Bergstra2012} may improve the performance of \ouralg by giving better coverage of the search space.
+Alternatively, meta-learning can be used to define intelligent priors informed by previous experimentation~\citep{Feurer2015}.
+Finally, as mentioned in Section~\ref{sec:related}, exploring ways to combine \ouralg with adaptive configuration selection strategies is a very promising future direction.

+\acks{KJ is supported by ONR awards N00014-15-1-2620 and N00014-13-1-0129.
+AT is supported in part by a Google Faculty Award and an AWS in Education Research Grant award. }